utkarshcmu/grafana.org/content/blog/2017-08-25-timeshift-ep10.md

 <br />

 <h4>This week's MVC (Most Valuable Contributor)</h4>
-Each week we highlight a contributer to Grafana or the surrounding ecosystem as a thank you for their participation in making open source software great.
+Each week we highlight a contributor to Grafana or the surrounding ecosystem as a thank you for their participation in making open source software great.

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">